 Mali became independent in 1960 (for a few months it was federated with Senegal), under the one-party rule of Mali's first president, Modibo Keïta.
 In 1968, Keïta was overthrown by army officers led by Moussa Traoré.
 Elections were held in 1979 with Traoré declared the winner.

 During the Cold War, Mali was firmly in the Soviet camp.
 Food shortages were constant, especially during the devastating droughts of 1968–74 and 1980–85.
 One bright spot came in 1987 when Mali produced its first grain surplus.

-The Tuareg are the largest ethnic group in the northern regions of Mali and have long complained of a feeling of marginalisation from the political and economic mainstream.
-In 1990 this frustration boiled over and the Tuareg rebelion began.
+The Tuareg are the largest ethnic group in the northern regions of Mali and have long felt marginalized from the political and economic mainstream.
+In 1990, this frustration boiled over and the Tuareg rebellion began.
 The following year a peaceful pro-democracy demonstration drew machine-gun fire from security forces.
 Three days of rioting followed, during which 150 people were killed.
 The unrest finally provoked the army, led by General Amadou Toumani Touré (General ATT as he was known), to seize control from Traoré.

 Touré established an interim transitional government and gained considerable respect when he resigned a year later, keeping his promise to hold multi-party elections.
 But he was rewarded for his patience and elected president in April 2002.